Ditches, ponds and wood in raised beds.

 Wood was laid down, and soil was shoveled over, partly with a tractor and then with a shovel.

-Rainwater from the yard, the patio and water that collects in front of the large hugel culture is directed to the small pond.
+Watering from below is most effective against evaporation.
+A water system around the vegetable beds will keep both the clay layer below the beds moist.
+Rainwater from the yard, the patio and water that collects in front of the hugel culture is directed to the small pond.
 From the small pond at the top of the garden, water is channeled into channels around the vegetable beds.
 The water that remains in the channels will penetrate the wood, which retains moisture.
 A pipe bend acts as a valve, allowing the water supply to be regulated.
 The orange pipe bend allows the pond to be emptied during rainy periods, and the raised beds will stay relatively dry.
+Small apple trees have been planted around the pond to create a root system, and pine trees have been planted further down in the fields.
+The evergreen trees will create a root system and help retain heat.